awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 SET apg_plan_mgmt.use_plan_baselines =     true;   -- turn on plan usage
 ```

 You can either execute SELECT, INSERT, UPDATE, or DELETE statements, or you can include the EXPLAIN statement as shown above\.
-Use EXPLAIN to capture a plan without the overhead or potential side\-efects of executing the statement\.
+Use EXPLAIN to capture a plan without the overhead or potential side\-effects of executing the statement\.
 For more about manual capture, see [Manually Capturing Plans for Specific SQL Statements](AuroraPostgreSQL.Optimize.CapturePlans.md#AuroraPostgreSQL.Optimize.CapturePlans.Manual)\.

 ### Viewing Captured Plans<a name="AuroraPostgreSQL.Optimize.Start.View"></a>

-When EXPLAIN SELECT runs in the previous example, the optimizer saves the plan by inserting a row into the `apg_plan_mgmt.dba_plans` view and commiting it in an autonomous transaction\.
+When EXPLAIN SELECT runs in the previous example, the optimizer saves the plan\.
+To do so, it inserts a row into the `apg_plan_mgmt.dba_plans` view and commits the plan in an autonomous transaction\.
 You can see the contents of the `apg_plan_mgmt.dba_plans` view if you've been granted the `apg_plan_mgmt` role\.
 The following query displays some important columns of the `dba_plans` view\.

 ```
 SELECT sql_hash, plan_hash, status, enabled, plan_outline, sql_text::varchar(40)